Riazalim-RZ/Simple-BMI_Calculator/README.md

 # Simple-BMI_Calculator
 Testing App
-Create a BMI calculator using Swiftfunctions.
+Create a BMI calculator using Swift functions.

 The Body Mass Index (BMI) is a way of estimating the amount of body fat.
 It's used in medicine to calculate risk of heart disease.